 "The manor of Ayton, in Cleveland, was, soon after Domesday, granted to the ancient family of Malebisse, and was held of the King i7i capite et dehonore.
 There was anciently a chapel here, built by Sir William Malebisse about the year 1215."
 Grave's Cleveland.

 "Richard Malebisse in 1131 held one fee of the Honour of Eye (Rotul.
 Pip.) ; and his brother Hugh (Richard ii.'s father) made his will in 1138.
 They had large estates in various parts of the county, and others in Lincolnshire and Nottinghamshire, where they held Kyneton of the Honour of Richmond."
 Gale's Richmondshire.

 "Acaster Malbis, near York, which alone keeps the name in remembrance, is believed to have been one of their residences; and the second Richard had a house close to the city, at Clementhorpe on the Ouse.
 In 1191 he and his brother Hugh were excommunicated by the Pope as adherents and abettors of Prince John ; but he contrived to make his peace with the authorities, and in 1198 founded a Praemonstratensian Abbey at Newbo in Lincolnshire, endowing it with all his lands in the village of Newbo, the churches of Acaster, and Kyneton.
 John Malebisse was Joint-Sheriff of Yorkshire in 1314."

 Early History of the Malser family

 This web page shows only a small excerpt of our Malser research.
-Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Malser History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the year 1831 is included under the topic Early Malser History in all our PDF Extended History products and printed products wherever possible.

 Malser Spelling Variations